jmtemple/how-computers-work/README.md

 # Logic gates and digital circuits

-## Installing SmartSim
+## Using Academo Logic Gate Simulator

-1. The software we will use for this lab is [called SmartSim](https://smartsim.org.uk/index.php?page=downloads), "a free and open source digital logic circuit design and simulation package.”
-SmartSim is released under a GNU General Public License Version 3.
+1. The tool we will use for this lab is [Academo Logic Gate Simulator](https://academo.org/demos/logic-gate-simulator/), "a free online resource for digital logic circuit design and simulation.”

-2. Open a Terminal window and use `sudo apt-get update` and `sudo apt-get install smartsim` to install SmartSimP on your Pi.

-3. Open SmartSim.
+2. Open Academo.

-## Getting Started With SmartSim

-4. Work through the [SmartSim User Manual](https://smartsim.org.uk/downloads/manual/smartsim_user_manual.pdf) to become familiar with the program interface and explore various functions.

-5. After working through the user manual, attempt the following tasks:
+3. Attempt the following tasks:
-  * add an input switch
-  * add wires to your circuit
-  * move or reposition circuit elements
-  * delete wires from your circuit
-  * add an output pin (LED)
-  * connect your input switch to the LED
+  * connect your input switch to the output pin
-  * use the input switch to turn the LED on and off
+  * use the input switch to turn the output on and off
+  * add another input switch
   * add an `AND-Gate` to your circuit
   * connect two input switches to the `AND-Gate`'s input points
-  * connect an LED to the `AND-GATE`'s output point.
+  * connect an output pin to the `AND-GATE`'s output point.
   * test all possible input combinations
-  * add an `OR-Gate` and `NOT-gate`
+  * replace the `AND-Gate` with an `OR-Gate`
+  * test all possible inputs for these new gates
+  * replace the current gate with an `XOR-Gate`
-  * test inputs for these new gates
+  * test all possible inputs for these new gates
+  * create a system involving 2 levels of gates (first level, any combination of `AND-Gate`'s and/or `OR-Gate`'s, and the second level, an `XOR-Gate` or `NOR-Gate`

-<blockquote>Q1: Describe your experience attempting each of tasks, relying on the documentation provided in the user manual.
+<blockquote>Q1: Describe your experience attempting each of tasks.
 What went well?
 What was challenging?
-What lingering questions do you have about how circuits work?
-Include an image of your circuit.</blockquote>
+What lingering questions do you have about how circuits and logic gates work?
+Include an image of your final logic gate system involving 2 levels of gates with the output state being 'ON' and explain what is happening at each level to make turn the output state 'ON'.</blockquote>

 # Data path and memory